-Description: The purpose of the course is to demonstrate the use of math skills in everyday life.
-The curriculum will be guided by the general math courses with accommodations and modifications provided as needed for individual students.
+Description: Curriculum is guided by the general math courses with accommodations and modifications as needed.
 The class focuses on applying algebra and geometry concepts to real-life situations.

-Prerequisites: IEP team recommendation.
-This class is for students who will graduate on a modified course of study and are tested on the alternate assessment.
+Prerequisites: IEP team recommendation; for students graduating on a modified course of study and are tested on alternate assessment.

-Method of Grading: Grades are based upon a point system.
-Points are based on daily work, classroom behavior, work habits, class projects, and community outings.
+Method of Grading: Daily work, classroom behavior, work habits, class projects, and community outings.

-Student Outcomes: Students will be tested at the beginning of the school year.
-Curriculum will be taught at the student's level each semester.
-Students will gain self-assurance and confidence in their performance skills, increasing their knowledge of the subject area.
+Student Outcomes: Students will confidence in their performance skills, increasing their knowledge of the subject area.